JamesCollins1/BloodSport/README.md

 # BloodSport
-A repository to hold the assets for the game BloodSport
+A repository to hold the assets for the game BloodSport.

+Add files as and when they are complete.